 We currently anticipate that approximately \$14 of unrecognized tax benefits will be settled through federal and state audits or will be recognized as a result of the expiration of statute of limitations during fiscal 2015.
 Future recognition of potential interest or penalties, if any, will be recorded as a component of income tax expense.
-Because of the impact of deferred tax accounting, \$564 of unrecognized tax benefits, if recognized, would affect the effective tax rate.
+Because of the impact of deferred tax accounting, \$744 of unrecognized tax benefits, if recognized, would affect the effective tax rate.

-We file income tax returns, which are periodically audited by various federal, state and foreign jurisdictions.
+We file a consolidated income tax return with all our domestic subsidiaries, which are periodically audited by various federal, state and foreign jurisdictions.
 We are generally no longer subject to federal, state, or foreign income tax examinations for years prior to 2010.